 Chewing and biting the claws is a part of normal grooming.
 Like an onion, the claws are made up of several layers which grow from the inside out.
 Over time the outer layer becomes worn and frayed, and the cat will chew and bite at the claw during grooming to remove the outer layer to reveal a sharp claw underneath.

 Most cases of nail biting in cats are normal and require no treatment.

 Some cats can go on to develop behavioural issues that can manifest by chewing the claws excessively which is similar to nail biting in humans and there can be fine line between what’s normal and what is excessive claw chewing.

-In some cases, the cat can develop behavioural issues that can manifest by chewing the claws.
-This is similar to nail biting in humans.
-With such behaviours, it’s always a fine line between what’s normal and what is excessive.
-Any compulsive behaviour acts as a self-soothing mechanism when your cat is feeling stressed, bored, lonely.
-It can take on many different forms including over-grooming, hair pulling, wool sucking and pica (both seen more often in Siamese than other breeds).
+Any compulsive behaviour acts as a self-soothing mechanism when your cat is feeling stressed, anxious, bored or lonely.
+It can take on many different forms such as over-grooming, hair pulling, wool sucking and pica (both seen more often in Siamese than other breeds).

 Get a checkup:

 Image courtesy Jaroen, Flickr

 If you are concerned about nail chewing and biting, notice any damage to toes and nails such as redness, raw skin, bleeding, hair loss of scabs, speak to your veterinarian.
 They will be able to examine the cat and determine if the behaviour is normal, medical or behavioural.

 Resolving compulsive behaviour will only succeed if you find and address the underlying cause.

 - Is this the only behaviour your cat is exhibiting or have you noticed other changes in behaviour such as excessive vocalisation, loss of appetite, hiding, aggression, overgrooming or going to the toilet outside the litter tray?